visit-dav/visit/docs/SphynxDocs/MultipleDatabaseAndWindows/Database_comparison.rst

 another mesh by taking the cell or node-centered values on the donor mesh and mapping them onto the cells or nodes having the same indices in the new mesh.
-Mismatches in mesh sizes result in not all data values being used or, alternatively, VisIt can pad the remapped field with zeroes.
+Mismatches in mesh sizes result in not all data values being used or, alternatively, VisIt can pad the remapped field with zeros.
 The conn_cmfe expression can be used to map fields from one database onto a mesh in another database, which then allows you to create expressions involving the active database.